dsatrawada/csc-481-codenames/README.md

 ```

 #### Option 3 -  Simulate a series of gameplays where a robot being both agent and the spymaster
 In this option, one bot will make a clue, and another bot will make a guess.
-The bot cannot pass to next turn like a human player.
+Same with optiob 2, the bot cannot pass to next turn like a human agent.

 ## Running Validations and Collect Data
 To evaulate the performance of the bot, we ran: